 Easier said than done!

 Validation, for many years has been a major source of debate within professional web design circles, it is such a broad and diverse subject, resulting in far too many varying, and sometimes conflicting, techniques and ideas.
-Basically, there is no real consistent method to follow for form validation.
+There is no real consistent method to follow for form validation.

 In this article you will be shown how to build a simple, yet powerful and extensible jQuery form validation plugin.